-The City of Providence, Department of Planning and Development, Division of Community Development has prepared its 5-Year Consolidated Plan, Strategic Plan, and Annual Action Plan to guide funding decisions for the use of Federal Community Development Block Grant (CDBG), Emergency Shelter Grants (ESG), Home Investment Partnership (HOME), and Housing Opportunities for Persons with HIV/AIDS (HOPWA) funds.
+The City of Providence, Department of Planning and Development, Housing & Community Development Division is preparing its 5-Year Consolidated Plan, Strategic Plan, and Annual Action Plan to guide funding decisions for the use of Federal Community Development Block Grant (CDBG), Emergency Solutions Grants (ESG), HOME Investment Partnerships (HOME), and Housing Opportunities for Persons with AIDS (HOPWA) funds.
 The primary purpose of these funds is to benefit low- and moderate-income persons.
 Through the allocation of these funds, the City of Providence plans to support viable urban communities by meeting the following objectives: (1) provide safe and decent affordable housing; (2) create and maintain a suitable living environment; and (3) expand economic opportunities.

-Additionally, the City of Providence, Department of Planning and Development, Division of Community Development has amended its Citizen Participation Plan to provide for broader outreach to the residents of Providence.
+Additionally, the City of Providence, Department of Planning and Development, Housing & Community Development Division has amended its Citizen Participation Plan to provide for broader outreach to the residents of Providence.

-The Consolidated Plan establishes an effective, coordinated strategy for supporting housing and community development efforts over the next five years.
+The Consolidated Plan will establish an effective, coordinated strategy for supporting housing and community development efforts over the next five years.
 This strategy must meet the program goals of creating viable urban communities by providing decent housing, a suitable living environment, and expanding economic opportunities principally for low-moderate income persons.

 Citizen participation is a key part of creating the Consolidated Plan, and involves engaging the public to direct Plan objectives, review Plan language, and critique past and future program performance.
-As part of the planning process, information on the housing and community development needs of Providence citizens was being gathered during several Community Conversations throughout the City during March and April 2015.
+As part of the planning process, information on the housing and community development needs of Providence citizens is currently being gathered throughout the City.

 Meeting Dates and Process Information